WAF or Web Application Firewall

 Improper restrictions on authenticated users are to be exploited by attackers to access confidential files without authorization.

-Insecure or incomplete default configurations can lead to security misconfiguration which contributes to a breach in a web application.
+Insecure or incomplete default configurations can lead to security misconfiguration, which contributes to a breach in a web application.

 XSS vulnerabilities in a web application often lead to script execution without validation by hackers who can hijack user sessions.